En / Ru

 Introduction: Ice Cold Data

 Our group travelled pretty fast from Irkutsk to Listvyanka.
 Everyone quickly got to know each other: we declared English as the official language of our international group.
 But every morning we swore at the “damn frost” in French, Portuguese, Thai and so on.
-In Listvyanka, we started with an “introduction to Baikal” including an informative excursion to the local museum; a stop in the geographically important area where the ice-free Angara River flows out from Baikal; and an ethnographic excursion in Taltsy village.
+In Listvyanka, we started with an “introduction to Baikal” including an informative excursion to the local museum, a stop in the geographically important area where the ice-free Angara River flows out of Baikal; and an ethnographic excursion in Taltsy village.

 In the ethnographic Taltsy Village, fortunately, there are no captives.
 The village was assembled much like a giant construction toy set.
-Typical old Russian houses and utensils of the 18th-19th centuries were brought from all over the region and assembled right there.
-There are a couple of streets, a church and even an old fort with a decorative fresco with the depiction of the Lord (who looks very similar to Bob Marley, for some reason).
+Typical old Russian houses and utensils of the 17th–20th centuries were brought from all over the region and assembled right there.
+There are a couple of streets, a church and even an old fort with a decorative fresco with a depiction of the Lord (who looks very similar to Bob Marley, for some reason).

-In Taltsy foreigners will find everything that they imagined about Russia: a street of houses decorated with stove tiles, sleighs pulled by horses, men in sheepskin coats, a large matryoshka statue, strange old Russian games, pancakes and a samovar.
+In Taltsy, foreigners will find everything they imagined about Russia: a street of houses decorated with stove tiles, sleighs pulled by horses, men in sheepskin coats, a large matryoshka statue, strange old Russian games, pancakes and a samovar.
 But, in general, this installation turned out well.
 You can go into the houses, listen to stories about the past, and you can slide down a hill in a sled and go to the lake.

 All the sellers of souvenirs and pancakes in the village know only a dozen English phrases.
 They can explain how much something costs and that they don’t have small change.
 And it seems that they can count banknotes only in increments of 5,000 rubles.
-Which is enough to successfully sell cute seal figures, old Soviet coins, magnets with a map of the thin ribbon-shaped Lake Baikal.
+That is enough to successfully sell cute seal figures, old Soviet coins, magnets with a map of the thin ribbon-shaped Lake Baikal.
 So, be careful!

-In the evening, the time difference made me exhausted, I had to force myself to go to the observation deck, the Chersky Stone, which is located at an altitude of 728 meters above the lake.
-After sunset, I was already coming down with jet lag, and thinking whether to go to the ice festival, which was arranged somewhere in the forest, or just pass out in bed.
+In the evening, the time difference made me exhausted, and I had to force myself to go to the observation deck, the Chersky Stone, which is located at an altitude of 728 meters above the lake.
+After sunset, I was already coming down with jet lag, and thinking about whether to go to the ice festival, which was arranged somewhere in the forest, or just pass out in bed.
 The second option won.
 But everybody has completely different expectations from Baikal, and after just one night of rest, everyone rushes further along the lake.
 Where there are open spaces, cold and ice.
 We were not an exception.

 The first ride on ice

-The driver was sitting by the hovercraft "Khivus" and eating an ice cream.
+The driver was sitting by the hovercraft "Khivus" and eating ice cream.
 He was wearing a warm sweater and a down vest.
-The thermometer showed -10 ° C at 10AM.
+The thermometer showed -10°C at 10 AM.
 According to Siberian standards, this winter was unusually warm.
 Baikal freezes over for a long period of time with its crackling ice hummocks, and finally, by the end of January, it plunges into a deep icy sleep.
-Sometimes it has "nightmares", and its dreams comes out from the dark waters, breaking the ice with a loud rumble.
+Sometimes it has "nightmares", and its dreams come out from the dark waters, breaking the ice with a loud rumble.
 Unfortunately, there were no severe frosts during this winter, those that usually cover Baikal with perfectly transparent ice.
-In 2020 the lake froze for a long time, and it was often snowing.
-So, at the end, Baikal turned into a huge snowy field, but not into a blue mirror.
+In 2020, the lake froze for a long time, and it often snowed.
+So, in the end, Baikal turned into a huge snowy field, but not into a blue mirror.

 I could not even imagine what was under the ice, so for the first half an hour I was pretty tense, imagining what would happen if the ice suddenly cracked.
-Despite the fact that, in theory, a vehicle can move on Baikal ice in any direction, Khivuses move along certain “roads” and rarely leave the ice fairway.
+Despite the fact that in theory, a vehicle can move on Baikal ice in any direction, Khivuses move along certain “roads” and rarely leave the ice fairway.
 There is even an oncoming lane.
 After the driver's story about the flotation function of the hovercraft, I felt relieved.
 I no longer imagined the dark abyss and exhaled.
 Well, it's better not to think about the dangers and trust the professionals.
 It's the same rule as for people with aerophobia in a plane.
-But on Baikal the locals have their own rules.
-I was reassured by the numbers - the ice is 70-80 cm thick, it can withstand a load of 15 tons.
+But on Baikal, the locals have their own rules.
+I was reassured by the numbers — the ice is 70–80 cm thick, it can withstand a load of 15 tons.
 Khivus, even loaded with us and our luggage, weighed much less.
 We rushed to the village of Bolshoe Goloustnoye.
 That is where you can often find "bubbly ice".

 But in fact, near Goloustnoye we didn’t see much pure ice.
 To see the fantastic frozen air bubbles that rise from the depths, we had to clear a spot and pour warm water on the ice.
-But this is quite enough to admire the picture.
+But this was quite enough to admire the picture.
 But the ice cracks that we saw in Peschanaya Bay (Sandy Bay) made a greater impression on me than bubble ice.

-Ice cracks are like lines on hands - not a single one is repeated.
+Ice cracks are like lines on hands — not a single one is repeated.
 White, imperfect, curved lines extending into the distance and depth.
-They are lining Baikal with strange patterns.
+They line Baikal with strange patterns.
 Cracks form under the influence of underwater currents and strong winds.
 Sometimes large, flat slabs of ice collide with each other and overlap one another, forming an icy chaos.
 This is called hummocks.

 It seemed that there I felt an ice floe stab my heart, like the splinters of the troll-mirror into the little boy Kai's heart in the fairy tale "Snow Queen".
 And I felt that Baikal and its ice really enchanted me: transparent ice floes were like glass, piles of ice hummocks were like broken mirrors.
 There were many fantasies and allegories.
 Baikal ice turned out to be truly magical.